anu-sha/Game-api/README.md

 ##Game Description:
+Tic Tac Toe is a two player game played on a 3X3 grid.
+On each turn, users choose an index.
+The game is won when the user chooses indexes such that all line up in a row or a column or diagnolly.
-Guess a number is a simple guessing game.
-Each game begins with a random 'target' number between the minimum and maximum values provided, and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with either: 'too low', 'too high', 'you win', or 'game over' (if the maximum number of attempts is reached).
+'Moves' are sent to the `make_move` endpoint which will reply with either: 'next player turn', 'you win', or 'game over' (if all the indexes are filled.)
-Many different Guess a Number games can be played by many different Users at any given time.
+Many different Tic Tac Toe games can be played by many different Users at any given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.